10 Important Issues To Discuss Before Marriage

 10.)Neatness.
 It’s very challenging for a very neat person to live with a messy person.
 For best results, work out this issue before marriage so there are no surprises.This may open up discussions about where you live, if you will have a maid, if you need an additional storage, if you need to get rid of certain items, etc. Having this conversation about items in the home can help to determine what your living arrangements may be in the future.

 Marriage can be a wonderful thing!
-It can be a nightmare, too.
+It can be a nightmare, too which is why it is important to discuss these important issues before marriage.
 It’s important to do everything you can to ensure that you’re capable of making each other happy for many years to come.
-Discuss these important issues before deciding to tie the knot.
+Discuss these important issues before marriage deciding to tie the knot.
 There are many issues that may come up along the way and it is important to discuss these matters to ensure expectations are clear as well as upfront.

 - No Tags For This Post